-The reader is also referred to the ``String-Data Cooperation'' on Github, inaugurated by Sven Krippendorf et al.~in Munich: \\ \url{https://github.com/stringdata}\\ which should grow to a marvellous repository of the data which we have discussed so far and much more beyond \footnote{ The reader is also referred to an exciting and relatively new field of topological data analysis \cite{TDA}, which has recently been applied to the landscape \cite{Cirafici:2015pky,Cole:2018emh}. }.
+The reader is also referred to the ``String-Data Cooperation'' on Github, inaugurated by Sven Krippendorf et al.~in Munich \cite{GithubString}, which should grow to a marvelous repository of the data which we have discussed so far and much more beyond \footnote{ The reader is also referred to an exciting and relatively new field of topological data analysis \cite{TDA}, which has recently been applied to the landscape \cite{Cirafici:2015pky,Cole:2018emh}. }.

 Of course, in this respect, the mathematical physics community is rather behind the experimental, where the constant influx of data had long propelled the field into machine-learning techniques.
 For instance, the first AI-HENP (high energy and nuclear physics) seminar at CERN dates back to 1990 (interestingly around the same time as the establishment of the CICY data) and by 2010, the trigger system for particle detection already had machine-learning algorithms built in \cite{cernML}.
 By now, we hope the reader is convinced that there is a vast landscape of {\bf mathematical data}, mostly compiled in the last decade or so, ranging from algebraic geometry, to representation theory, to number theory, etc.; the first two parts of this book had been using the Calabi-Yau data as a play-ground to illustrate various ideas in geometry and physics.